carlnoval/ts-playwright/README.md

     - Element
     - Page
   - API Response (WIP)
+    - Need a way to pass keys and secrets to GHA
+  - Component Testing (WIP)
 ## Reporting
+- T following reports are enabled for this project
+  - Dot reports for quick logs
-- Playwright HTML report that Deploys to GitHub pages
+  - Allure reports with history for sharing via GitHub pages
-- Allure (WIP)
 ## Run the test
 1. Preconditions to install
     - Node version...